LGBTQ+ at Northfield

 - The GSA created PowerPoint presentations which were shown during Morning Form Time, raising awareness of key events such as LGBTQ+ History Month in February and Pride Month during June

-- Students were keen to hold fun events to promote the GSA therefore a ‘GSA Presents…’ film night was held which showcased the LGBTQ+ teenage film ‘Love Simon’.
-The evening was a success with a high attendance of students from all year groups
+- Pupils were keen to hold fun events to promote the GSA therefore a ‘GSA Presents…’ film night was held which showcased the LGBTQ+ teenage film ‘Love Simon’.
+The evening was a success with a high attendance of pupils from all year groups

 - Posters promoting the GSA are displayed all around the school

 - Many members have achieved LGBTQ+ Ambassador status after training with local support service Hart Gables